iceener/brain.overment.com/docs/Tools/Hardware.md

 ## Hardware I use

-There are a few devices I use for everyday work.
-Almost all of them are from Apple, because I consider them best from all of available alternatives.
-I've worked on Windows for many years but since I bought my first MacBook, I just can't imagine going back.
+I use several devices for my daily work, most of which are from Apple, as I find them to be the best among all available alternatives.
+I've worked on Windows for many years, but ever since I got my first MacBook, I can't imagine going back.

-The most important thing to me is performance of the hardware, minimalistic design and my workflow.
-This is possible thanks to many [Apps](Apps.md) which are available on macOS / iOS only.
+The most important aspects for me are hardware performance, minimalist design, and my workflow.
+This is achievable thanks to numerous [Apps](Apps.md) exclusive to macOS/iOS.

 **My Desk**

-> ⚠️ IMPORTANT: The following specification lists the equipment I currently own.
-Over the years, I have developed my projects using tools that I simply could not afford at the time.
-I only made sure to update my setup as much as possible to give me the most comfort while still being within my capabilities.
+> ⚠️ IMPORTANT: The specification below details the equipment I currently own.
+Over the years, I've developed my projects with tools that were once beyond my budget.
+I've always aimed to upgrade my setup for maximum comfort, staying within my means.

 ![](https://space.overment.com/Screen-Shot-2021-11-20-14-00-50/Screen-Shot-2021-11-20-14-00-50.png)